fulldecent/html-validate-nice-checkers/README.md

 ## Rules

-All rules are enabled by default when you extend from `nice-checkers:recommended`.
+All rules are enabled by default when you extend from `nice-checkers-plugin:recommended`.

 ### `nice-checkers/canonical-link`